chuu26/friend_list/training/README.md

 #Project create by Group 1
 ===========================
-#This foler where keep personal database.
+#This folder where keep personal database.
 ===========================